aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/endpoints.md

 description: Customizing service client endpoints.
 ---

-In most cases you use the endpoint that is pre-configured for a service.
-However, you can specify a custom endpoint, such as for pre-release versions of the service.
+The {{% alias sdk-go %}} provides the ability to configure a custom endpoint to be used for a service.
+In most cases you use a pre-configured endpoint for a service.
+Configuring custom endpoints, lets you do more, such as working with pre-release versions of a service.

 A [EndpointResolver]({{< apiref "aws#EndpointResolver" >}}) can be configured to provide custom endpoint resolution logic for service clients.
-A custom endpoint resolver has the ability to override the resolution of a service's endpoint resolution for all endpoints, or a just specific regional endpoint.
-Custom endpoint resolver have the ability trigger the service's endpoint resolution logic to fallback if a custom resolver does not wish to resolve a requested endpoint.
+You can use a custom endpoint resolver to override a service's endpoint resolution logic for all endpoints, or a just specific regional endpoint.
+Custom endpoint resolver can trigger the service's endpoint resolution logic to fallback if a custom resolver does not wish to resolve a requested endpoint.
 [EndpointResolverFunc]({{< apiref "aws#EndpointResolverFunc" >}}) can be used to easily wrap functions to satisfy the `EndpointResolver` interface.

 A `EndpointResolver` can be easily configured by passing the resolver wrapped with [WithEndpointResolver]({{< apiref "config#WithEndpointResolver" >}}) to